 A few steps were given in the direction he shouldn't have directed himself to.
 And his mouth would have now fired a thick, strident, ear-piercing roar if it had been in the man's face.
-But it wasn't, so the man just executed a swift spasm of all his limbs and was thrashed to the ground in final staggering steps, like a warrior who had a sword sweeped to the back of his neck in a sudden attack, left convulsing while on the floor, fervid of pain.
+But it wasn't, so the man just executed a swift spasm of all his limbs and was thrashed to the ground in final staggering steps, similar to a warrior who had a sword sweeped to the back of his neck in a sudden attack, left convulsing on the floor like a poisoned beast, fervid of pain.

-Four scorching walls visible only throughtout touch preserved the cube in all directions; the man discovered it by turning half of his flat face and at least a third of the rest of his skin necrosed or fleshy, with clear scattered bubbles.
+Four scorching walls visible only throughtout touch preserved the cube in all directions; the man discovered it by turning half of his face and at least a third of the rest of his skin necrosed or meaty, with clear scattered bubbles.